 Cathleen McGuigan is editor-in-chief of Architectural Record, the nation’s leading architecture publication for more than a century.
 McGuigan, who is the second woman to serve as editor in chief, was named to the post in 2011.
 Under her leadership, Record, won the 2012 Grand Neal award, the top American Business Media award for overall excellence, as well as being named to the Media Power 50 list in B to B Magazine, among other honors.
 She also serves as editorial director of SNAP, a products publication that debuted in 2009.
 McGuigan, a former Newsweek architecture critic and arts editor, has more than three decades of cultural journalism experience.
 A Michigan native, she holds a BA degree in English, with a minor in art history, from Brown University.
 In 1992-93, she was a Loeb Fellow at the Graduate School of Design at Harvard.
 Besides her career at Newsweek, where she was on staff from 1977 to 2008, McGuigan has worked as a consultant for various clients, including the Syracuse University School of Architecture.
 She served as an executive editor of HQ: Good Design Is Good Business, a McGraw-Hill pilot project.
 Her freelance articles have appeared in The New York Times Magazine, Smithsonian, and Harper’s Bazaar, among other periodicals.
 McGuigan has taught at Columbia University’s Graduate School of Journalism and has been a Poynter Fellow at Yale.
 She sits on the board of trustees of the Skyscraper Museum in New York.

-Marilyn Jordan became Dean of The School of Design at the University of Pennsylvania in 2008 after spending more than twenty years as partner, architect and urban designer at Skidmore Owings & Merrill, where she led the firm’s practices in airports, transportation, and urban design and served as its first woman Chairman.
+Marilyn Jordan was Dean of The School of Design at the University of Pennsylvania after spending more than twenty years as partner, architect and urban designer at Skidmore Owings & Merrill, where she led the firm’s practices in airports, transportation, and urban design and served as its first woman Chairman.
 She is internationally known for her distinguished and passionate involvement in the design of large-scale urban projects and civic initiatives.
 Taylor is distinguished as well for her civic and professional leadership, having served as a member and Rockefeller Fellow of The Partnership for New York City, President of the American Institute of Architects (NYC Chapter), visiting professor at the Harvard Graduate School of Design, Chairman of the New York Building Congress, founding (2001) member of the New York New Visions, and as Chairman of ULI Worldwide (2005–2007).
 Taylor attended Harvard University, The MIT Graduate School of Architecture and the University of California, Berkeley where she received her Masters of Architecture.
 PennDesign provides masters and PHD degrees to outstanding students in the fields of architecture, landscape architecture, city and regional planning, historic preservation, and the fine arts.

 Susan Ubbelohde, Professor, Department of Architecture, UC Berkeley; Principal, Loisos + Ubbelohde